NukeMail

 Maildropmaildrop.cc

-Open source so you could self-host for development, but the public API is basic and the 500KB limit breaks many test emails.
-Best used as a self-hosted solution where you control the limits and have full isolation for your test environment.
+You can self-host this for development since it is open source.
+The public API is basic and the 500KB limit breaks many test emails.
+It works best as a self-hosted solution where you control the limits and keep full isolation for your test environment.

 Pros